The absolute seawater entropy: Part II. Case studies: Numerical applications

 \subsection{The SCICEX'97 transects}

-There may therefore be a double set of physical constraints illustrated by the two sets of curves in the $t-S_A$ diagrams: following either the absolute-isentropic red lines or the isopycnic lines (iso-pot.-density, in green), as confirmed by the other similar results shown in the next subsections.

-The properties highlighted on the sole vertical profiles of SCICEX'96 showing the interest of defining the seawater entropy in an absolute manner (as suggested by thermodynamics) need to be confirmed on other examples.
+The properties highlighted on the sole vertical profiles of SCICEX'96 showing the interest of defining the seawater entropy in an absolute way (as suggested by thermodynamics) need to be confirmed on other examples.
 To do this, before studying even more global properties in the other sections, it is possible to study the SCICEX'97 transects, which are a kind of spatial extension of the SCICEX'96 profile.

-I have retained $32$ of the CTD0xxx profiles to make the transect~B shown in the Figs.~\ref{Fig_SCICEX97_transect_B}, with xxx from $098$ to $129$, $132$, $136$ and $131$ (except the unusual noisy $100$, $101$, $116$, $130$ and $133$ to $135$ CTD) .
-I have retained $40$ of the CTD0xx profiles to make the transect~A shown in the Figs.~\ref{Fig_SCICEX97_transect_A}, with xx from $05$ to $52$ (except the unusual noisy $15$, $ 28$, $33$, $34$, $48$, $49$ and $51$ CTD).

-The two Transects~A$\,$\footnote{$\:$The transect~B (blue points in the SCICEX-97 Sample Locations map) extended from: the Makarov Basin (points $[1]$ to $[4]$ for CTD098 to CTD102); the Alpha Ridge (points $[5]$ to $[7]$); the Canada Basin Shelf (points $[8]$ to $[11]$); the Mendeleev Ridge (points $[12]$ to $[16]$); the Canada Basin Shelf (points $[17]$ to $[19]$); the Chukchi Plateau (points $[20]$ to $[25]$); and finally the Canada Basin (points $[26]$ to $[32]$).} and B$\,$\footnote{$\:$The transect~A (green points in the SCICEX-97 Sample Locations map) was roughly located along the longitude $150$~E ($210$~W) and extended from: the Gakkel Ridge (points $[1]$ to $[3]$ for CTD005 to CTD007); the Admunsen Basin (points $[4]$ to $[7]$); the Lomonosov Ridge (close to the North Pole, points $[8]$ to $[10]$); the Makarov Basin (points $[11]$ to $[13]$); the Alpha Ridge (points $[14]$ to $[20]$); the following Shelf (points $[21]$ to $[25]$); and finally the Canada Basin (points $[25]$ to $[40]$), passing close to the Chukchi Plateau (point $[31]$).} exhibit almost the same properties, with a roughly north-south variations of the points and with an absolute (thermodynamic) version of the seawater entropy more interesting and more coherent spatially than the standard (TEOS10) arbitrary version.
+I have retained $40$ of the CTD0xx profiles to make the transect~A shown in the Figs.~\ref{Fig_SCICEX97_transect_A}, with xx from $05$ to $52$ (except the unusual noisy $15$, $ 28$, $33$, $34$, $48$, $49$, and $51$ CTD)\footnote{$\:$The transect~A (green points in the SCICEX-97 Sample Locations map) was roughly located along the longitude $150$~E ($210$~W) and extended from the Gakkel Ridge (points $[1]$ to $[3]$ for CTD005 to CTD007); the Admunsen Basin (points $[4]$ to $[7]$); the Lomonosov Ridge (close to the North Pole, points $[8]$ to $[10]$); the Makarov Basin (points $[11]$ to $[13]$); the Alpha Ridge (points $[14]$ to $[20]$); the following Shelf (points $[21]$ to $[25]$); and finally the Canada Basin (points $[25]$ to $[40]$), passing close to the Chukchi Plateau (point $[31]$).}.
+I have retained $32$ of the CTD0xxx profiles to make the transect~B shown in the Figs.~\ref{Fig_SCICEX97_transect_B}, with xxx from $098$ to $129$, $132$, $136$, and $131$ (except the unusual noisy $100$, $101$, $116$, $130$, and $133$ to $135$ CTD)\footnote{$\:$The transect~B (blue points in the SCICEX-97 Sample Locations map) extended from the Makarov Basin (points $[1]$ to $[4]$ for CTD098 to CTD102); the Alpha Ridge (points $[5]$ to $[7]$); the Canada Basin Shelf (points $[8]$ to $[11]$); the Mendeleev Ridge (points $[12]$ to $[16]$); the Canada Basin Shelf (points $[17]$ to $[19]$); the Chukchi Plateau (points $[20]$ to $[25]$); and finally the Canada Basin (points $[26]$ to $[32]$).}.